-The objective analysis is obtained by minimizing the cost function of
+The final analysis is obtained by minimizing the cost function of:

 (10)

-where variables with the subscript “o” represent first guess from preprocessed balloon sounding and wind profiler measurements; B is the error covariance matrix of the state variable.
+where variables with the subscript “o” represent first guess from preprocessed balloon sounding and wind profiler measurements or operational analysis; B is the error covariance matrix of the state variable.

-Terms on the left-hand sides of Equations (6)-(9) are obtained from ARM and satellite measurements at the surface and TOA.
+Terms on the right hand sides of Equations (6)-(9) are obtained from ARM and satellite measurements at the surface and TOA.
 Area averaged precipitation is from radar measurements.
 Other surface variables are from the suite of stations deployed within a sounding array.
-These will be described in Section 1.6.
+These are described in Section 1.6.
 In some cases, fluxes are derived from statistical interpolation between the limited number of stations and the background fields from the reanalysis products.
-Since each field experiment has different measurement configurations, the preprocessing of surface and atmospheric measurements may be specific to different experiments, and visual inspections of all input data are necessary.
+Since each field experiment has different instrumentation and measurement configurations, the preprocessing of surface and atmospheric measurements may be specific to different experiments, and visual inspections of all input data are necessary.

 The minimization of the cost function in Equation (10) requires the specification of the error covariance matrices.
 These errors are taken as the sum of instruments and measurement biases and sampling biases.
 The instrument and measurement biases are assumed to be 0.5 m/s for winds, 0.2 K for temperature, and 3% of the specific humidity for water vapor.
 These were estimated by instrument mentors.
 The sampling biases are estimated to be twenty percent of the temporal variances of the fields.
 In the past analyses, the errors are assumed to be independent among different locations and variables.
 This assumption is being revised to allow error covariance.
 Zhang and Lin (1997) described the minimization algorithm of Equation (10).

-The final analysis therefore is the closest to preprocessed balloon sounding and wind profiler data that satisfies the required constraints of Equations (6)-(9).
+The final analysis therefore is the closest to preprocessed balloon sounding and wind profiler data or operational analysis that satisfies the required constraints of Equations (6)-(9).
 The divergence terms in these equation terms are calculated by using the line-integral method.
-The atmospheric state variables at the boundary stations are preprocessed by using the regular grid method so that data from all profiling stations are used
+The atmospheric state variables at the boundary stations are preprocessed by using the regular grid method so that data from all profiling stations are used.

-The constraining requirements ensure that what enters into the atmospheric column is equal to what exits from the column and at the TOA as well as at surface after adjusting for column integrated temporal change.
+The constraining requirements ensure that what enters into the atmospheric column is equal to what exits from the column and at the TOA as well as at the surface after adjusting for column integrated temporal change.
 The forcing data can be considered as a better fitting of the atmospheric analysis to more observational measurements.

-The left hand side terms in Equations (6)-(9) are currently treated as known fields.
+The terms on the right hand side of Equations (6)-(9) are currently treated as known fields.
 Sensitivities of the analyzed fields to their uncertainties are used to characterize the errors in the forcing data (Zhang et al. 2001).
-In theory, these constraining variables can be also subject to variational adjustments based on their uncertainties; the imposed constraints can be expanded to include other known physical relationships and measurements, such as clear-sky water vapor and thermodynamic equations and radiance measurements at various wavelengths.
+In theory, these constraining variables can be also subject to variational adjustments based on their uncertainties.
+The imposed constraints can be expanded to include other known physical relationships and measurements, such as clear-sky water vapor and thermodynamic equations and radiance measurements at various wavelengths.
 The atmospheric state variables should ideally also include cloud hydrometeors, in which case radar reflectivity and cloudy-sky radiance measurements can be used as constraints.
 Additionally, the error covariance matrices in the cost function should be better calculated.
 Research is ongoing to make improvements in all these aspects.